dwettstein/PowerShellStuff/Guides/PowerShell_Quick_Style_Guide.md

     [System.IO.File]::AppendAllText($Path, "$Text`n")
     ```
 - See `Get-Verb` to list all approved PowerShell verbs, always use one of them for your functions.
 - `$ErrorActionPreference` is set to `Continue` by default, thus the script continues to run even after an error happens.
+Additionally, `$WarningActionPreference` is set to `Continue` as well, and thus unwanted output might be in the standard output of your script.
 Add the following code at the beginning of your script to change the default behavior:
     ```powershell
     if (-not $PSCmdlet.MyInvocation.BoundParameters.ErrorAction) { $ErrorActionPreference = "Stop" }
+    if (-not $PSCmdlet.MyInvocation.BoundParameters.WarningAction) { $WarningPreference = "SilentlyContinue" }
     ```
+- Even when you add `-ErrorAction:SilentlyContinue`, the errors are written to the error stream (but not displayed).
+To ignore all error output use `-ErrorAction:Ignore` or stream redirection and append ` 2>$null`.
 - The results of each statement are added to the output stream and thus returned as script output, not only the ones containing the `return` keyword.
     - Use `$null = {{statement}}` or `{{statement}} | Out-Null`, to ignore certain results.
 - When invoking other scripts within your script, use explicit not relative paths.